microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ```powershell
 Find-Module -Name '*security*'
 ```
+    If not already installed, you may be prompted to install the NuGet provider.
+Select Yes if this is the case.

-3. You will see multiple answers since this is searching against the PowerShell gallery, you want the 'SecurityPolicyDSC' module, which you can download via:
+3. You will see multiple results since this is searching against the PowerShell gallery.
+Install the 'SecurityPolicyDSC' module, which you can download via:

 ```powershell
 Install-Module -Name SecurityPolicyDSC
 ```

+4. You will be prompted to confirm downloading SecurityPolicyDSC with a message, "You are installing the modules from an untrusted repository."
+Click or select yes when prompted.

 <div style="page-break-after: always;"></div>